jcace/fil-ubc/readme.md

 The deal has been sent off to the provider, and it will soon be sealed and stored on the network!

 # Retrieving Data
 The most advanced library for retrieving data from Filecoin is called Lassie.
-It is a command-line tool that can fetch data from Filecoin, and is able to handle all the complexities of the network, including multiple transfer methods.
+It is a command-line tool that can fetch data from Filecoin, and is able to handle all the complexities of the network including multiple transfer methods.
 It's available here:

 https://github.com/filecoin-project/lassie/